project-callisto/callisto-core/README.md

 [Contribute](https://github.com/SexualHealthInnovations/callisto-core/blob/master/CONTRIBUTING.md) to callisto-core.

-Want to talk about extending the code to other applications, how Callisto works, or anything else?
+Want to talk about extending the code to other applications, how Callisto works, or schedule a demo of Callisto for your campus?
 Contact us at tech@sexualhealthinnovations.org.